crtcsr/test_suites/README.md

 /usr/local/bin/runtests.sh
 ```

-The structure of the folders is as follows:
+The structure of the folders, at the end of the tests, will be as follows:

 ```
 main_worskpace/
-    ├── binaries/
+    ├── binaries/ (or bins/)
     │   ├── binary1
     │   └── binary2
     ├── nist_results/